Good to know

-- Water enters into the guard cell and it starts swelling and a pressure is created inside the guard cell.
-Upto certain limit it expands and at the highest point, it becomes turgid.
+- Water enters the guard cell and it starts swelling and pressure is created inside the guard cell.
+Up to a certain limit, it expands and at the highest point, it becomes turgid.
 So, it resists and creates turgor pressure.

-- Consequence of the turgor pressure is the wall pressure which is exerted by the elastic cell wall against the expanding protoplasm.
+- The consequence of the turgor pressure is the wall pressure which is exerted by the elastic cell wall against the expanding protoplasm.
 At a given time turgor pressure (T.P) equals the wall pressure (W.P).

 T.P = W.P

 This classical theory is based on the effect of pH on starch phosphorylase enzyme which reversibly catalyzes the conversion of starch + inorganic phosphate into glucose-1-phosphate.

 During the daytime, CO2 concentration is low in guard cells because of photosynthesis.
 Hence the pH of the guard cells will increase favoring the hydrolysis of insoluble starch into soluble glucose-1-phosphate.
 So, osmotic potential becomes lower in the guard cells.
 Consequently, water enters the guard cells by osmotic diffusion from the surrounding cells.
 Guard cells become turgid and stomata open.